chris19o4/Basic-Neural-Network/README.md

-# Project 1: A basic neural network
+# A basic neural network

 In this project a neural network is built from scratch to carry out a prediction problem on a real world dataset.
 Building the network from the ground up (without any additional frameworks like Tensorflow oder Keras) is important for